aanton/node-rest-playground/README.md

 - `GET /api/tags/` gets all the tags
 - `GET /api/tags/:tagIg` gets a tag with its posts
 - `DELETE /api/tags/:tagIg` deletes a tag

+## ToDo

+- Fix duplicate `Post.findByPk` when getting a post
+- Testing a REST API
+- TDD when developing a REST API
+- Sequelize getters to have computed properties (e.g. permalink)
+- Sequelize migrations
+- Sequelize logging
+- Remove timestamps from `PostTags` pivot table
+- Deploying to a production server using [this approach](https://github.com/babel/example-node-server)
+- Choose a free production server
+- User model
+- Authentication & authorization
+- I+D micro-frameworks that fit to create REST APIs